MathiasRenner/invoiceninja-docker/README.md

 Backup & Restore
 ----------------
-- **Backup**: All settings for InvoiceNinja are stored inside the folder **userdata**.
+- **Backup**: All settings for InvoiceNinja are stored inside the folder **userdata** and in the **docker-compose.yml**.
 If you copy this folder to a any different location, you have a backup.
 I recommend to zip/compress the folder additionally.
 Let's do it:

   - If Invoiceninja is running, stop it by executing `instop`.
   - With your terminal, navigate to your invoiceninja folder and run there:
     ```
+    sudo cp docker-compose.yml userdata/
     sudo tar cfvz DATE-invoiceninja-backup.tar.gz userdata/
     ```
     Then, you should have a new file `DATE-invoiceninja-backup.tar.gz`.
 This is your complete backup.